Ravenbrook/mps/procedure/review.rst

 1. Introduction
 ---------------

-This is the procedure for reviewing changes to the MPS in order to `prevent defects <2.
+This is the procedure for reviewing a change to the MPS in order to `prevent defects <2.
 Purpose>`_.

 [Insert time-to-execute estimates here based on measurements during